gcallah/SoftwareEngineering/md/chap4.md

 ![Metrics](../images/chap/4.5_metrics.png)

 Figure 4.3 categorizes non-functional requirements into 3 types:
-* **Product requirements**
-  * These include how the product should behave in terms of speed, reliability, etc.
+* **Product requirements**: include how the product should behave in terms of speed, reliability, etc.
-* **Organizational requirements**
-  * These include policies or steps outlined by the higher organization, such as standards in process, implementation requirements, etc.
+* **Organizational requirements**: include policies or steps outlined by the higher organization, such as standards in process, implementation requirements, etc.
-* **External requirements**
-  * These include factors outside of the control of the system and developers, such as laws, regulation approval, interoperability, etc.
+* **External requirements**: include factors outside of the control of the system and developers, such as laws, regulation approval, interoperability, etc.

 ![Non-functional requirement examples](../images/chap/4.3_nonfunctional.png)